Ingenjoy/SelectedTopicsOptimization/Chapters/03.Constrained/notes_constrained.md

 **Assignment 2**

 1. Complete the code for the linearly constrained Newton method.
-2. Use this code to find the minimum of the non-quadratic toy problem, defined above.
+2. Use this code to find the minimum of the non-quadratic toy problem, defined above (compare a feasible and infeasible start).

 ```python
 def linear_constrained_newton(f, x0, grad_f,